molzri3/NorthHackingDays/MISC/Catch Me If You Can/README.md

 Decrypt the Initial Text: You will start with an encrypted text.
 Your first task is to decrypt it using a provided cipher or method.

-OSINT Investigation: The decrypted text will lead you to a Twitter account.
+OSINT Investigation: The decrypted text will lead you to a Twitter account named " alexiss56089 ".
 Use OSINT techniques to find a specific post on this account.

-Find the Key: In the comments of the post, look for a mention of someone named "Naji."
-The key to decrypt the final image will be hidden there.
+Find the Key: In the comments of the post, look for an account named "Naji" The key to decrypt the final image will be hidden there in a comment of the last post there.

 Decrypt the Image: Use the key to decode a steganographic image and retrieve the hidden flag.